dirkpetersen/our-chat/README.md

 ### librechat.yml

-For example, use `vi ~/librechat.yml` to change the terms of service, modify the site footer and change a few advanced bedrock settings, for example allowed AWS regions
+For example, use `vi ~/librechat.yml && cp ~/librechat.yml ~/LibreChat/librechat.yml` to change the terms of service, modify the site footer and change a few advanced bedrock settings, for example allowed AWS regions,

 ### nginx.conf